-Included in cash on the balance sheet are certain assets which are restricted.
-Certain funds received from the State Department of Education for capital projects and improvements, as well as certain resources set aside for repayment of debt, are restricted because they are maintained separately and their use is limited.
+Included in Cash and Cash Equivalents and Cash with Fiscal Agent on the balance sheet are certain funds received from the State Department of Education for capital projects and improvements, as well as certain resources set aside for repayment of debt, are considered restricted assets because they are maintained separately and their use is limited.
 The Public School Capital Projects, Fleet Renewal, Bond Issue Payments, Bonds and Warrants, and Qualified Zone Academy Bonds funds are used to report proceeds that are restricted for use in various construction projects and the purchase of school buses.
 The Debt Service Fund is used to report resources set aside to pay the principal and interest on debt as it become due.